mk270/whitakers-words/dictionary.md

 7. There is a divergence in the way editors treat the non-Latin characters J and V.  These are the consonant forms of I and U.
-They are explicit in English, so for convenience, familiarity, and pronounciation general practice in the past has been to use them.
+They are explicit in English, so for convenience, familiarity, and pronunciation general practice in the past has been to use them.
 More recently, some academic purists have rejected this and eliminated J and V altogether.
 (Note that the same purists use lower case letters, in spite of the fact that the Romans had only the upper case.)